688 - Pinball - live

 After they play, we should ask them some questions.

-So they came up with no leads from that, and the mayor called called for a total ban on pinball, saying Seattle allowed them for over 30 years, and the pinball industry only showed it was reckless and dangerous.
+So they came up with no leads from that, and the mayor called for a total ban on pinball, saying Seattle allowed them for over 30 years, and the pinball industry only showed it was reckless and dangerous.

 Can this country ever be normal?

+I'm being genuinely serious.
 Were there ever two years where we're like, yeah, all right, nothing crazy happened for two years?
+You know, like how a restaurant writes how many days since an injury?

+Did we ever go 800 days without being completely fucking...
+I mean, what the actual fuck?
 Well, the only way to deal with this is to take these machines out to a field and beat them with hammers.

+There we are.
 Now, let that be a lesson to the rest of you, pinball machines.

-We don't want you in any time near here.
+You understand?
+We don't want you in this town.
+We don't want you in any town near here.

 It's not like they can make more of these.